 For so long as we remain an emerging growth company, we may take advantage of certain exemptions from various reporting requirements that are applicable to public companies that are not "emerging growth companies" including, but not limited to, not being required to comply with the auditor attestation requirements of section 404 of the Sarbanes-Oxley Act for up to five fiscal years after the date of this offering.
-We cannot predict if investors will find our ordinary shares less attractive because we may rely on these exemptions.
-If some investors find our ordinary shares less attractive as a result, there may be a less active trading market for our ordinary shares and the trading price of our ordinary shares may be more volatile.
+We cannot predict if investors will find our ADSs less attractive because we may rely on these exemptions.
+If some investors find our ADSs less attractive as a result, there may be a less active trading market for our ADSs and the trading price of our ADSs may be more volatile.
 In addition, our costs of operating as a public company may increase when we cease to be an emerging growth company.